glycerine/spin_paxos/README.md

 it is also very change tolerant; that is, until it isn't!), Raft was a brilliant stroke, and sorely needed.
-Locking down an exact algorithm with an precise set of choices that could eventually be proven correct was a massive boon to the software engineering community.
+Locking down an exact algorithm with a precise set of choices that could eventually be proven correct was a massive boon to the software engineering community.
 For more on this thesis and a deep comparison